UnwantedGameMaker/UnwantedGameMaker.github.io/Football-Bugs.md

-- [X] Fixed goals so it doesnt score players when they run into it
+- [X] Fixed goals so it doesn't score players when they run into it.
-- [X] Added new playing field
+- [X] Added new playing field.